top of page

 • Make sure you eat!
 We definitely don’t want anyone fainting during pictures or the ceremony!
 EEK!
 Keeping snacks and water on hand for both before and after the wedding - for everyone - is a great idea!

 • The best thing you can do to lessen stress and rushing for photos on your wedding day is to be ready on time!
 If things run behind, we may not be able to take all the photos we planned on.
+Always allow more time than you think!

 • Make sure everyone else in your wedding party and family also understands the importance of being on time.
-The photo schedule is tightly arranged to include everything you need, as long as no one is late.
+The photo schedule is closely arranged to include everything you need, as long as no one is late.
 Guests usually begin arriving 30-45 minutes before the ceremony, and the bride and groom will need a break and a refresh before the wedding starts!

-• At the scheduled start of photos, the bride & groom should be fully dressed & ready, have the groom’s boutonniere on, bride’s bouquet in hand, and rings on (we are pretending you are already married for pictures).
+• At the scheduled start of photos, the bride & groom should be fully dressed and ready, have the groom’s boutonniere on, bride’s bouquet in hand, and rings on (we are pretending you are already married for pictures).

 • Formals will begin with the Bride & Groom’s First Look (if requested), followed by Bride & Groom photos, then Wedding Party Photos, then Family Photos (this includes your immediate family and grandparents).
 If there is any extra time at the end of photos, we will do additional Bride & Groom photos or other photos you request at that time.
 Give everyone a specific time to be there, according to the schedule you receive from your photographer, and if you have friends or family that usually run late, tell them to be there a half an hour earlier.
 Let me know about any frail family members or anyone with special needs, so we can plan accordingly to make everyone as comfortable as possible.